Originally published on 20/01/2021

 One of the biggest misconceptions about yoga swings is that it is for slim people only and while most images may showcase photos of slim, fit women, aerial yoga has room for every person.
 There are no weight limits when it comes to yoga swing workouts.

 When properly installed, most yoga swing setups are sturdy enough to support weights of around 600 pounds.
 So, when you are hanging on the hammocks, you don’t have to worry about anything, since your body is fully and well supported.

 Therefore, if you are passionate about aerial yoga, nothing should stop you from doing the various workouts, regardless of your body size or weight.

-Yoga Swing Training is a Passing Fad
+9. Yoga Swing Training is a Passing Fad

 Aerial yoga has generated quite a fair amount of buzz on social media platforms and mainstream media, over the last few years.

-And you may be left wondering whether this is just another fitness fad that will soon lose its popularity.
-The reality is, aerial yoga has been growing in popularity for the past 20 years, so yoga swing training is not going away any time soon.
+You may be left wondering whether this is just another fitness fad that will soon lose its popularity.
+The reality is, aerial yoga has been growing in popularity for the past 20 odd years, so yoga swing training is not going away any time soon.

+Without a doubt, its incredible benefits will outlive its hype.
 Don’t hesitate to add aerial yoga to your workout routine, just because you think it’s a fad.

 Misconceptions About Yoga Swings